mcanovas/hipchat-eraser/README.md

 # hipchat-eraser

+This is a script done in CasperJs which deletes the 1-1 hipchat messages between the user who is log in and the user id provided.
+The period of time to delete message is from the today to the date provided.

 ## Dependencies

 The start.sh script uses **nmp**.
 It is important to install this executable before use **hipchar-eraser**.
 Phantomjs will be installed globally using 'npm' automatically.